 - Applications Deadline: January 25, 2019

-- Study Subject: Scholarships are awarded to study International Master in Security, Intelligence and Strategic Studies (IMSISS).
+- Study Subject: The studentships are awarded to study International Master in Security, Intelligence and Strategic Studies (IMSISS).

-- Scholarship Award: The IMSISS Erasmus Mundus scholarship includes:
+- Scholarship Award: The IMSISS Erasmus Mundus award includes:

 - A contribution to the student participation costs (tuition fees, full insurance coverage and any other mandatory participation costs)